 - Support for Graduate Medical Education

-To stay informed about the latest news and issues related to medical education, subscribe to AMA MedEd Update, a free monthly email newsletter.
+To stay informed, read the latest medical education news.
 You may also wish to access current and archived reports from the AMA Council on Medical Education on critical issues of interest to academic physicians.
 Finally, learn more about the AMA's advocacy efforts to protect both patients and physicians.